 collector is hooked up to the saw and running, making it difficult for the fine dust to escape out the back.
 The V-belt I replaced with a Fenner Drives PowerTwist link belt to get rid of the old style belt vibration.
-The dust collector is a Delta 50-760 with an added second stage that I fabricated to fit within the frame of the DC.
-It has a dust separation plate inside and it works very well.
+The dust collector is a Delta 50-760 with an added second stage that I fabricated to fit within the frame of the DC, it all works very well.

-Next is a outfeed table which I made, which includes a Delta 50-390 removable outfeed table hardware kit which I believe to be fairly rare.
+Next is a outfeed table which I made, which includes a Delta 50-390 removable outfeed table hardware kit, which I believe to be fairly rare.
 To remove it, simply tilt and lift it off, it's been a great Delta accessory.
 The saw and the dust collector are wired for 230V.
 For the table saw I removed the electrical box inside the cabinet that can fill up with